 \subsection{Feedback Error Exponent Upper Bound and Special Cases}

 Just as important as investigating the effect of feedback on error exponent lower bounds is the effect on the upper bounds.
 In this case, we employ the use of two well-known error exponent upper bounds, the minimum-distance upper bound, $E_{md}(R,P)$ \cite{Kaba,Ashik}, in conjunction with the sphere-packing bound \cite{shannon2}.
 Note that the sphere-packing bound gives the exact expression for the error exponent in the $R_{2} \leq R \leq C$ region.
-For reference, the minimum-distance bound can be given as follows:
+For reference, the minimum-distance bound can be given as

 where $d^2(R)$ is the squared minimum distance of the code at rate $R$.
-This can be given an upper bound as in \cite{Ashik} by first defining $\delta^*$ as the root of $R = (1+\delta)H(\frac{\delta}{1+\delta})$ and $H(x) = -x\ln{x} - (1-x)\ln{(1-x)}$.
+This can be given an upper bound as in \cite{Ashik} by first defining $\delta^*$ as the root of $R = (1+\delta)H\left(\frac{\delta}{1+\delta}\right)$ and $H(x) = -x\ln{x} - (1-x)\ln{(1-x)}$.
 Then,

 To ensure tightness, we take the minimum of both bounds at any given rate, $R$.
-Hence, the following function which was used to plot the upper bounds on error exponents in Fig. \ref{fig:eexp2}.
+Hence, the function given in (\ref{Eupper_big}) was used to plot the upper bounds on error exponents in Fig. \ref{fig:eexp2}.

 Again, the value of $N^*$ is chosen to maximize the bound at any given $R$.
-As in Fig. \ref{fig:eexp2}, he upper bound for feedback is higher than the upper bound in the absence of feedback.
+As in Fig. \ref{fig:eexp2}, the upper bound for feedback is higher than the upper bound in the absence of feedback.
 This gap closes as feedback noise variance increases.
-As noted earlier, when $N > \left\lfloor\frac{C}{R}\right\rfloor$ or when $R > \frac{C}{2}$, feedback should not be employed as it exceeds capacity - this is noted in the graph.
+As noted earlier, when $N > \left\lfloor\frac{C}{R}\right\rfloor$ or when $R > \frac{C}{2}$, feedback should not be employed as the scheme exceeds the effective capacity of the superchannel - this is noted in the graph.

 The main idea introduced by this section (and the previous), is that the implementation of feedback can allow for a new tradeoff - explicitly between rate and received SNR - that can exploited for further increases.
 Of course, this tradeoff becomes less useful as the feedback noise increases, but it still creates a new degree of freedom.
-Also, another conclusion one can derive is that feedback is very beneficial at low rates.
+Also, another conclusion it is possible to derive is that feedback is very beneficial at low rates.
 This will be substantiated further by simulations in Section \ref{sec:sim2}.

-Now, the error exponent of the concatenated coding scheme is given in the special cases of $R = 0$ and where feedback is no longer useful. \begin{lemma}{Special Cases} \begin{enumerate} \item At $R = 0$, the error exponent for the above concatenated scheme is:
+Now, the error exponent of the concatenated coding scheme is given in the special cases of $R = 0$ and where feedback is no longer useful. \begin{lemma}{Error Exponent Special Cases} \begin{enumerate} \item At $R = 0$, the error exponent for the above concatenated scheme is: